sg-crest A Singapore Government Agency Website

 • Have been married for at least 3 years.

-• You cannot file for a divorce if you and your spouse have been married for less than 3 years unless leave of court (permission) is obtained to do so.
+• You cannot file for a divorce if you and your spouse have been married for less than 3 years unless permission is obtained to do so.

 • Are married under civil law.